Sanath-3946/Diabetes-Prediction/README.md

   Abnormal cholesterol levels contribute to diabetes complications.
 ### 6.Family history:
 Having a close family member (parent or sibling) with diabetes increases your risk.
+### 7.Physical Activity:
+An average of 150 minutes of physical activity can prevent diabetes.And it can be splitted into 30 minutes per day for five days.